Colombia: Popayan, Salento + Valle de Cocora

 Heading North to Ecuador.
 Slowly.

-We assumed that we would just fly from Lima into Ecuador, but once we learned that each ticket would cost $500, we quickly went to plan B. We had already taken a bus from Lima to Trujillo on the north coast of Peru, and we didn’t want to retrace our steps.
-Instead we spent a third of the price and bought plane tickets to Piura in northern Peru and then a cheap bus ticket to Mancora.
+We assumed that we would fly from Lima into Ecuador, but once we learned that each ticket would cost $500, we quickly went to plan B. We had already taken a bus from Lima to Trujillo on the north coast of Peru, and we didn’t want to retrace our steps.
+Instead, we spent a third of the price and bought plane tickets to Piura in northern Peru and then a cheap bus ticket to Mancora.
 Our flight was only 90 minutes and it felt so decadent, almost like eating an enormous piece of chocolate cake for no special reason.
-After the flight we could barely climb on board the hot bus to take us north to the beach.
-Three long hours later we found ourselves on the Pacific Ocean in the little surfer town called Mancora.
+After the flight, we could barely climb on board the hot bus that would take us north to the beach.
+Three long hours later, we found ourselves on the Pacific Ocean in the little surfer town called Mancora.

 Mancora Needs a Makeover